-Dr. Hugh Horton, Associate Dean (International) holds a BSc from York University and a PhD from the University of Cambridge where he was a Commonwealth Scholar.
+Dr. Hugh Horton, Interim Vice-Dean holds a BSc from York University and a PhD from the University of Cambridge where he was a Commonwealth Scholar.
 He subsequently held an NSERC Postdoctoral Fellowship at the University of Western Ontario.
 He has been a faculty member in the Department of Chemistry at Queen's since 1997, and Full Professor since 2012.
 He is an active member of the Canadian Society for Chemistry (CSC), having been Treasurer since 2013, and was previously the CSC’s Director of Accreditation for undergraduate chemistry programs.

 Dr. Horton’s current responsibilities in the Faculty of Arts and Science include the development of new international and domestic program opportunities, academic liaison to Queen’s Bader International Study Centre at Herstmonceaux Castle, Sussex, England, and liaison to the Faculty of Applied Science.
 His departmental portfolio consists of: Biology, Chemistry, Environmental Studies, Geology and Geological Engineering, Geography and Urban Planning, Kinesiology and Health Studies, Physics, Engineering Physics and Astronomy, Mathematics and Statistics, and Psychology.